-In addition to our regularly scheduled practice sessions, the North Carolina Zen Center occasionally hosts other events such as retreats, work days and work weekends.
+In addition to our regularly scheduled practice sessions, the North Carolina Zen Center hosts other events such as retreats, ceremonies and community work days.
 Below you will find information about our longer-range schedule and upcoming events.
 Please check back from time to time to get the latest updates.

-The North Carolina Zen Center is happy to announce that it will hold its Summer Sesshin from August 3 through August 6.
-The retreat will begin with informal dinner at 6PM on Thursday, August 3, and will end at noon on Tuesday.
+The North Carolina Zen Center is happy to announce that it will hold its Fall Sesshin from Thursday, October 26 through Tuesday, October 31.
+The retreat will begin with informal dinner at 6PM on Thursday and will end at noon on Tuesday.
 Please register HERE or email the Center at email@example.com to sign up by October 13 so we can plan accordingly.

-The retreat will be conducted in a format similar to past retreats at the Center, although there will be some modest changes to form and schedule based on Teshin’s wishes.
+The retreat will be conducted in a format similar to past retreats at the Center, although there will be some changes to form and schedule based on Teshin’s personal training and teaching style.
 The retreat will include periods of sitting and walking meditation, interview with the teacher, Dharma talks, and periods of work around the Center.
-Some of the work will be out-of-doors, possibly involving grounds maintenance, so come prepared to work outside in the summer, with appropriate light clothing.
+Some of the work will be out-of-doors, possibly involving grounds maintenance, so come prepared to work outside in the fall, with appropriate clothing clothing.

 Cost of the retreat will be $55 per night.
 Part-time attendance is permitted, however lodging preference will be given to full-time participants.
-Please try to get your deposit to us by Friday, July 20, which will help with planning for meals and lodging.
+Please get your deposit to us by Friday, October 13, which will help with planning for meals and lodging.
 After that date the cost of the retreat will be $60 per night.
 For more information about retreats at the NC Zen Center please visit the Retreats Page on the Center’s website.
+Register HERE

 Currently the Center is following a normal schedule, as indicated on the Schedule page.
 Please come and participate in the Triangle’s only Rinzai Zen center.